kisscool-fr/ghibliql/README.md

 ## Usage

-First, you'll need a GraphQL client to query GhibliQL, like [GraphQL IDE](https://github.com/redound/graphql-ide)
+First, you'll need a GraphQL client to query GhibliQL, like [GraphQL IDE](https://github.com/redound/graphql-ide) Configure your client to use the endpoint https://ghibliql.herokuapp.com

 Then, you'll be able to explore the API using "easy-to-understand" GraphQL query.
 For example, if I want the full list of films title, director, and characters name: